Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_CanBUS_Tools/Setup.md

 ---
 title: Setup
-tags: [ArrowPoint, CANbus, Setup]
+tags: [ArrowPoint, CAN Bus, Setup]
-keywords: ArrowPoint, CANbus, Setup
+keywords: ArrowPoint, CAN Bus, Setup
 last_updated: November 22, 2019
 summary:
-permalink: ArrowPoint_CanBUS_Tools/Setup.html
+permalink: ArrowPoint_CAN Bus_Tools/Setup.html
-folder: ArrowPoint_CanBUS_Tools
+folder: ArrowPoint_CAN Bus_Tools
 order: 1
 ---
 ## Installation
-Installation of the ArrowPoint-CANbus tools can be achieved simply by running the ArrowPointDiagnosticTool.exe in the following directory:
+Installation of the ArrowPoint-CAN Bus tools can be achieved simply by running the ArrowPointDiagnosticTool.exe in the following directory:

 \ArrowWareDiagnosticTool\bin\Debug